 But most importantly, don’t be too hard on yourself if you slip up – just remember a bad day or week can be forgiven if you continue to take steps in the right direction to lower your overall debt.

 Here at Suits Me®, we offer much more than just a basic prepaid debit card.
-Our accounts are personal e-money current accounts that work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Our accounts are personal e-money accounts that work similarly to a traditional bank account.
+You’ll gain access to your online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,